News and rumors on all of the TV shows based on comics in the works (there’s a lot)

 Greg Berlanti, Mara Brock Akil, and her husband Salim Akil are preparing a new series based on the character of Black Lightning.
-The trio pitched the show to multiple networks, with Fox coming up as the winner.
-Given that the show is still in the very early stages it might make sense to put this entry in the next section covering shows still just in an early stage of development, but Berlanti’s name carries a lot of weight in TV circles.
-Throw in Hollywood’s current craze for developing comic properties (as evidenced by this list) and it’s no surprise that Fox grabbed it.
+The trio pitched the show to multiple networks, with Fox initially coming up as the winner.
+It eventually passed, however.

-Given the nature of the TV industry, it’s also no surprise that the network passed.
-Given Berlanti’s situation, it’s also not surprising that the CW jumped in to pick it up.
+Given the fickle nature of the TV industry it’s no surprise that Fox passed.
+But given Berlanti’s situation, it’s also not surprising that the CW jumped in to pick it up.

-The story will follow Jefferson Pierce, a former hero that decided to give up superheroics in order to raise a family.
-When his daughter begins to take after his heroic tendencies and gangs start to threaten local students, Pierce is drawn back into the world of vigilantism.
-In the comics, Pierce has two children. they both go on to be heroes in their own right.
+The story will follow Jefferson Pierce, a former hero who decided to give up superheroics in order to raise a family.
+When his daughters begin to display heroic tendencies of their own and gangs start to threaten local students, Pierce is drawn back into the world of vigilantism.
+In the comics, Pierce has two children who both go on to be heroes in their own right.
 The TV show seems to be borrowing from that, but also going in its own direction.